skyeoh06/assign3-insta-blog/README.md

 ## **Deployed Link**

+The process of deployed of this project was done with a new herokuapp.
+As the past deployed website was disconnect from github for an unknown cause.
-Link to the deployed website on heroku [here](https://insta-blogs.herokuapp.com/).
+Link to the working deployed website on heroku [here](https://sky-instablogs.herokuapp.com/).

 ## **UX/UI**